DPhil Thesis: ‘Experiments with Realism in Contemporary Feminist Theatre in Britain’

 As a whole, the thesis reconsiders how experiments with realisms in theatre can be politically progressive, modelling a method of analysis that brings together feminist theory and criticism with close attention to theatrical form.
 It also contributes to emerging critical conversations about the place of formal analysis within theatre studies.

-At Oxford, I established and co-convene the Theatre & Performance Studies reading group, which provides an interdisciplinary intellectual home for theatre researchers across the university.
-I have organised well-attended speaker events with playwright Branden Jacobs-Jenkins, and Dr Emma Whipday, and co-organised a day symposium on collaboration in contemporary theatre.
-I am Postgraduate Representative for the Theatre and Performance Research Association.
+At Oxford, I co-convened the Theatre & Performance network, which provides an interdisciplinary intellectual home for theatre researchers across the university.
+Events I’ve organised as part of this have included a biweekly critical reading group, a day symposium on collaboration in theatre, ‘in conversation’ events with playwrights Ella Hickson and Branden Jacobs-Jenkins, and academic talks by Professor Dan Rebellato, Professor David Wiles, and Dr Emma Whipday.
+I am also Postgraduate Representative for the Theatre and Performance Research Association.

 I’m currently exploring how I can better bring my academic research together with my practice as a playwright.
 I received funding from the TORCH Theatres Seed Fund to collaborate with colleagues from the Classics Faculty and Pegasus Theatre to develop a practice as research project around my queer reimagining of Euripides’ Andromeda.
 You can read more about the first phase of the project here.